A Joshua tree flower in closeup.

-The Yoder Lab at California State University Northridge seeks exceptional, motivated candidates for the M.S. program in Biology.
-The lab opens in fall 2017 to study the coevolution of interacting species, particularly how mutualists shape each others’ genomic diversity, and how interactions between species can help or hinder adaptation to abiotic factors like climate.
+My lab at California State University, Northridge, is open for Master’s students enrolling for the 2018-19 school year.
+I’m building a research program focused on the coevolution of interacting species, particularly how mutualists shape each others’ genomic diversity, and how interactions between species can help or hinder adaptation to abiotic factors like climate.
+You should join!

 Ideal candidates will have previous research experience, familiarity with the R programming language, and a passion for science.
-Interested students should contact PI Jeremy Yoder at email@example.com.
-In your email, please describe your research interests, any previous research experience, and your career goals.
-Include a CV, if possible.
-Formal applications require GRE scores and transcripts, and are due February 15, though exceptions may be possible.
+Interested students should contact me at firstname.lastname@example.org with a description of your research interests, any previous research experience, and your career goals.
+Include a CV, if possible, and contact information for at least two references.
+You can learn more about my research on the Lab’s projects page, through my scientific publications, or in this recent podcast interview.
+Formal applications to the CSUN graduate program in biology require GRE scores and transcripts, and are due February 15.
 The Yoder Lab values diversity, and members of groups under-represented in ecology and evolutionary biology are especially encouraged to apply.